These cats went above and beyond the call of duty to help others in need.

 Four-year-old Jeremy Triantafilo was playing in front of his home when a neighbor’s dog came up and bit him and pulled him off his bike.
 The first to come to his rescue was the family cat, Tara, who body-slammed the dog, followed closely by Erica Triantafilo.
 Tara is one brave cat!
 Erica tried to chase the dog off, and she was bitten, too.

 Jeremy was taken to a hospital where he received ten stitches.
-The dog has been quarantined, and will be put down.
 The original video, which was re-edited from several security cameras, was viewed 5 million times on YouTube in less than two days, before it was replaced with a version that does not show Jeremy’s raw wounds.
 The family appeared on The Today Show this morning.

 Photograph from the Door County Humane Society.